UMD-CS-STICs/389Ospring18/README.md

 |8|Bit Manipulation|Chapter 5|

 ## Outside-of-class communication with course staff
 We will interact with students outside of class in primarily two ways: in-person during office hours and Slack.
 Email should be used sparingly and not for class related questions (e.g., homework).
+Office hours are by appointment.
+Email or Slack message one of the TAs to set up a time to meet.

 Instructor: